reisxd/TizenBrew/docs/MODULES.md

 `main`: The main file of the mods module.
 Required if `packageType` is `mods`.

+`keys`: The keys that should be registered using the [TVInputDevice](https://developer.samsung.com/smarttv/develop/api-references/tizen-web-device-api-references/tvinputdevice-api.html) API.
+Not required.

 Here's an example mods module:
 ```json
 {